influxdata/docs-v2/content/influxdb/v2.1/reference/internals/metrics.md

 ### Users total

-Number of total users on the server
+Total number of users on the server.

 #### Example